 To keep our focus on the spiritual eye it is important to distinguish when our consciousness has drifted and to redirect awareness inward and upward using meditation techniques.
 Meditation techniques involve deep relaxation but also intense awareness.
 Meditation is not a passive process — passivity leads to subconsciousness.
 If you have learned a meditation technique, it is important use it to keep your focus at the spiritual eye and tune into superconsciousness.
 The “monkey mind” requires training, and when we notice the mind is restlessly focused at the conscious level or has slipped into subconsciousness, return to the use of meditation technique, again and again as necessary.

-If you do not have a meditation technique you can learn a simple one taught by our guru, Paramhansa Yogananda, at this link Meditation Mini-Course and also through our online classes at Lessons in Meditation 10-week course.
+If you do not have a meditation technique you can learn a simple one taught by our guru, Paramhansa Yogananda, at this link Meditation Mini-Course and also through our online classes at Ananda Course in Meditation 10-week course.

 Many blessings on your meditation practice,